biothings/biothings_schema.py/README.md

 Documentation
 -------------

-Fantastic documentation is available at <Coming soon!>.
+Fantastic documentation is available at <https://biothings-schemapy.readthedocs.io/en/latest/>.

 The Contributor Guide
 ---------------------